What is a LIM?

 We do not visit the property during preparation of a LIM.
 Therefore a LIM does not guarantee to identify unauthorised building works and land uses, and it does not attempt to provide an assessment of the development potential of a site.

-As well as obtaining a LIM, prudent purchasers will obtain a pre-purchase building inspection.
-Our building inspectors do not undertake pre-purchase inspections.
+As well as obtaining a LIM, a prudent purchaser would also obtain a pre-purchase building inspection.
+The Council's building inspectors do not undertake pre-purchase inspections.
 To contact a building inspector look in the Yellow Pages under 'building consultant' or 'building surveyor', or contact the New Zealand Institute of Building Surveyors on 0800 113 400.

 Standard research fee for viewing building consents/permits on a property - $30